cklewar/f5-xc-uc-aws-azure-gcp-lab/README.md

 # F5-XC-AWS-AZURE-GCP-LAB

-This repository consists of Terraform templates to bring up a F5XC Azure Vnet Hub and Spoke environment.
+This repository consists of Terraform templates to bring up a F5XC AWS Azure GCP Lab environment.

 ## Usage